PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 | --- | --- |
 | | |

+Please contact us if you are interested or would like to recommend someone in or outside our community.

 ### Kids Friendly Hands-on Crafts and Activities

 | Category | Activity | Group |